The Best Weekend Getaways Within 5 Hours of NYC

 Best Mountain Getaway: Hunter, New York

 Hunter may be primarily known as a popular ski destination, but there’s plenty to do off the slopes, like hiking to Kaaterskill Falls, mountain biking, and flying over 50 mph on the longest and highest zip line in North America.
-Check in to the ultra-modern Scribner’s Lodge, a 38-room former 1960s motor lodge that offers 270-degree deck views of the Catskill Mountains, an outdoor fire pit, and a mountain concierge for all your adventure needs.
+Check in to the ultra-modern Scribner’s Lodge, a 38-room former 1960s motor lodge that offers 270-degree deck views of the Catskill Mountains, an outdoor fire pit, complimentary masks, and a mountain concierge for all your adventure needs.
 Prospect, the hotel’s on-site restaurant, offers sharable Alpine-inspired and Hudson Valley-foraged dishes.
 In nearby Tannersville, get the blueberry pancakes at Maggie’s Krooked Café and Mama’s Boy Burgers’ grass-fed cheeseburger.

-By public transit: Take Adirondack Trailways bus from Port Authority to Tannersville for three hours, then a five-minute cab ride to the lodge.
+By public transit: Take the Adirondack Trailways bus from Port Authority to Tannersville for three hours, then a five-minute cab ride to the lodge.

 By car: Two-and-a-half hours